Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-The best hiking resources come from hikers who have gotten wet, dirty, lost, sore - and lived to tell the tale.
+The best hiking checklists, guidebooks, and websites come from hikers who have gotten wet, dirty, lost, sore - and lived to tell the tale.

 That pretty much describes Hiking For Her!

-Resources for hikers have to go beyond the expected hiking resource information, info like:
+Reliable resources for hikers have to go beyond the expected hiking resource information, info you would expect like:

 What do you say we go way beyond that!